What Is a Scroll Saw?

 Scroll saw size is determined by its throat.
 Throat size is the distance from the blade to the rear of the saw where it joins the table.
 The longer the throat, the larger the material you can cut.
 The sizes range from a 12-inch beginner model that generally costs a little more than $100 to up to 30 inches.
 You’ll see these larger scroll saws in commercial and industrial shops.
 These pro models carry a price tag in the thousands.

 There are also different arm styles to choose from.
 The most common design is the parallel arm, which is the type you typically see in your local hardware store.
 There is also a scroll saw style, with two separate arms at the top and bottom of the blade, reciprocating up and down to cut.
 The other is the C-arm saw, which is similar to the parallel arm saw, but rather than two arms joined at the back, the arms are all one solid unit in a “C” shape.
 Finally, there is the parallel link type, which is the most extensive scroll saw cutting system on the market and it reciprocates with a pulley system.
 While this is a more complex and expensive tool, there is less vibration and thus more accuracy in the cuts making the parallel link scroll saw perfect for commercial use.

 Do You Need a Scroll Saw?

 There aren’t that many DIY uses for a scroll saw that another tool wouldn’t do more efficiently.
 As mentioned, it’s a specialty tool that does just one thing better than any other tool.
 So, unless you’re about to start a project requiring the precision of a scroll saw, such as intarsia (wood mosaic) projects or wooden children’s toys and puzzles, you don’t need one.
-If you are a tool junkie or experimental woodworker, if you don’t already own one, a scroll saw is probably already on your wish list.
+If you are a tool junkie or experimental woodworker, if you don’t already own one, a scroll saw is probably already on your wish list (here’s our list of the best scroll saws).
 For those who own one, learn this quick tip of how to cut without burning.